bodrick/awesome/TOPICS.md

 *   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
 *   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.
-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Virtual / remote desktop infrastructure for everyone!
-Open source TeamViewer / Citrix alternative.
+*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source alternative to TeamViewer.
 *   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with: SwiftUI, Jetpack Compose, Flutter and you name it compatible.

 ## flutter-desktop

 *   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Virtual / remote desktop infrastructure for everyone!
-Open source TeamViewer / Citrix alternative.
+*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source alternative to TeamViewer.

 ## keypress